Understanding Internal vs. External ‘Locus Of Control’

 The concept of locus of control was developed by psychologist Julian B. Rotter in 1954.
 It is considered a significant aspect of personality theories.

-Understanding whether an individual has an internal or external locus of control can provide insight into how they perceive the world and their role within it.
+Understanding whether an individual has an internal or external locus of control can provide insight into how they perceive the world and their role.

 Understanding the Internal vs. External ‘Locus of Control’ in Human Behavior

-Understanding the locus of control is essential in comprehending human behavior, particularly in a business context.
+Understanding the locus of control is essential in comprehending human behavior, particularly in business.
 It can influence motivation, decision-making, and job satisfaction.

 For instance, employees with an internal locus of control may be more proactive and committed to their work, believing their efforts can lead to success.